Mathematical Foundations of Complex Tonality: Atoms, Molecules and Particles

-The modal scales, in any case, are all rooted in the same underlying tonality, that of $C$.
-If we change the tonal center, then instabilities emerge in the form of new tones.
+The modal scales as we have presented them are all rooted in the same tonality, that of $C$.
+If we change the tonal center, instabilities emerge in the form of new tones.
 Suppose, for example, we wish to make a selection of notes from the just chromatic scale to represent the notes of the $G$-major scale.
 As with the $C$-major diatonic scale, we can ask that the $G$-major scale should be constructed via the accumulation of atoms.
 This can be achieved as follows.
 We begin with the molecule for $G_4$, which we know to be of the form $X^2YZ$.
 Then we add on successively the atoms $Y, X, Z, X, Y, X, Z$.
-The resulting tones correspond to existing notes on the just keyboard, providing we accept the value $F_{\sharp} = \frac{45}{16}$.
+The resulting tones correspond to existing notes on the just keyboard.